With the 2026 NFL Draft fast approaching, it's time to take a look at the top prospects for the Kansas City Chiefs.

 Because this Big Board is constructed with the Chiefs’ draft tendencies in mind, we’ve also factored in their historical preferences and athletic thresholds.
 For example, undersized edge rushers, offensive tackles with sub-34-inch arms, or smaller corners who shy away from contact typically don’t align with Kansas City’s profile, and our rankings reflect that.
 We’ve designed this board to fit what the Chiefs actually value, not just what draft analysts project.

-New this year: click on each player's name to open an 800+ word scouting report and film cut up on the prospect!
+New this year: Click on each player's name to open an 800+ word scouting report and film cut up on the prospect!

 Ranking the 2026 NFL Draft's top prospects for the Kansas City Chiefs

-First round grades for the 2026 NFL Draft
+First-round grades for the 2026 NFL Draft

-These top 11 players represent our “1st-round grades.”
+These top 11 players represent our “first-round grades.”
 As you'll notice, this is a pretty small list, which speaks to the class as a whole.
 While it's still early, we're pretty uninspired by this draft class so far and will adjust rankings accordingly.

 With that being said, measuring players by their floor rather than their ceiling might be the safest choice for the 2026 NFL Draft class.
 These players represent the highest floors in the class.
 While the Chiefs won't be in the market to draft a QB, as always, they decide the draft, particularly the first round.

-Prospect Rank | Name | Position | School |
+Rank | Name | Position | School |

 |---|---|---|---|

-1 | David Bailey | ED | Texas Tech |
+1 | ED | Texas Tech | |

 2 | ED | Miami | |

-3 | Caleb Downs | S | Ohio State |
+3 | S | Ohio State | |

 4 | RB | Notre Dame | |